 The appeal is conducted by the Vice President for Student Development, who may engage members of the University Hearing Board pool who did not participate in the hearing to assist in reviewing the appeal.

 The records of an investigation involving University students are considered to be education records subject to the Federal Rights to Privacy Act (FERPA) and the University’s FERPA policy.
 Thus, they are confidential.
 However, both the complainant and the respondent, along with their respective advisors, have access to all evidence used in a conduct hearing and both are advised of the outcome of the hearing.

-Even if one party to a hearing elects to release information, the University remains bound by federal privacy laws that protect the other student.
+Even if one party to a hearing elects to release information, the University remains bound by federal privacy laws and University policies that protect the other student.